 Frequently Asked Questions – Translating Ideas into Actionable Products

-Eureka is a Singapore company focusing on the translation of written, verbal, and non-verbal contents in four (4) languages, namely, English, Chinese, Japanese, and Korean.
+Eureka is a Singapore company focusing on the certified translation of written, verbal, and non-verbal contents in four (4) languages, namely, English, Chinese, Japanese, and Korean.
 By non-verbal, we mean ideas; so, we also translate your ideas into actionable and marketable contents.
 Enquiries for other languages are welcome.

 Your decision to choose Eureka Translation rests on the following:

 While there are many translation agencies locally and abroad, the pool of qualified and/or certified linguists is small.
 As such, these agencies share the same pool of linguists.
 We keep costs low by ensuring that we do right the first time.
 We also keep fixed costs such as rental and other variable costs such advertising fees as low as possible.
 The savings are then shared with our clients.